tejasbg19/2ipXOR/README.md

 ```

-3. Generate netlist by clicking on `netlist button` at the top right corner of xschem.
-Followed by this generate simulation results by pressing on `simulation button`.
+3. Generate the netlist by clicking on `netlist` button at the top right corner of xschem.
+Followed by this generate simulation results by pressing on `simulation` button.